fredpdavis/oshealab_genomic_scripts/README.md

 If you can't convincingly explain what's going on in the experiment or the analysis, keep reading or asking others until you can.

-This package is meant to help you get started -- not to offload your responsibility, or to substitute for your thinking.
+YARP is meant to help you get started -- not to offload your responsibility, or to substitute for your thinking.

 ### 2.2.
 Write everything down.